 2- Privacy Fencing Made of Wood

-This blocks outside the dog’s eyes from being stimulated.
+This blocks the dog’s eyes from being stimulated.
 It generally lasts around 15 years, based on weather conditions and abuse.

 The downside is that determined dogs can wear or push pickets to the point that they drop off.
 They may also utilize that middle bar to serve as a launchpad.
-Be sure that the support bars are towards your backyard.
+Be sure that the support bars are in your backyard.

 Fences made of vinyl are more sturdy than wooden fences and offer more security.
 Select solid fences to prevent the view for your pet.
 The downside is that they usually are more expensive than their wooden counterparts.

 3- The Split Rail

 There is a fabric that can be stretched around the inside of the fence to create an obstacle for your pet.
 It’s a downside: Fences made of split rail are typically too low to keep a dog who is determined at bay.

 These are strong.
 They can be built according to height and design and do not have gaps.
 The downside is that they are costly to build.

 These systems mark the boundaries of your property.
 They give an electronic shock to any pet that enters the boundary using a specific collar.